vmware-tanzu/velero/site/docs/v1.1.0-beta.2/restic.md

   image: myregistry.io/my-custom-helper-image[:OPTIONAL_TAG]

   # "cpuRequest" sets the request.cpu value on the restic init containers during restore.
   # If not set, it will default to "100m".
+A value of "0" is treated as unbounded.
   cpuRequest: 200m

   # "memRequest" sets the request.memory value on the restic init containers during restore.
   # If not set, it will default to "128Mi".
+A value of "0" is treated as unbounded.
   memRequest: 128Mi

   # "cpuLimit" sets the request.cpu value on the restic init containers during restore.
   # If not set, it will default to "100m".
+A value of "0" is treated as unbounded.
   cpuLimit: 200m

   # "memLimit" sets the request.memory value on the restic init containers during restore.
   # If not set, it will default to "128Mi".
+A value of "0" is treated as unbounded.
   memLimit: 128Mi